 There's a girl in my class who says that getting the HPV vaccine will make you prone to becoming paralyzed.
 Is this true?

-Your classmate was probably talking about Guillain-Barré syndrome (GBS), a rare medical condition where the immune system attacks the nerves.
-GBS can sometimes become paralyzed.
+Your classmate was probably talking about Guillain-Barré syndrome (GBS).
+GBS is a rare medical condition where a person's immune system attacks the nerves.
+People who get GBS can sometimes become paralyzed.
 Most of the time it's temporary and the person gets better.

-Scientists don't know exactly what causes GBS, but it can be triggered by infections and occasionally by vaccines.
+Scientists don't know exactly what causes GBS, but it can be brought on by infections and occasionally by vaccines.
 A few people have had GBS after the HPV vaccine.
-But experts don't know whether the shots caused these cases or if the people would have had GBS anyway and just happened to get the HPV vaccine around the same time.
+Experts don't know if the shots caused this or if the people would have had GBS anyway and just happened to get the vaccine around the same time.

-Although all vaccines carry a small risk of an allergic reaction, most of the side effects seen with the HPV vaccine are minor, such as swelling or pain at the site of the shot, or feeling faint after getting the shot.
-The U.S. Food and Drug Administration (FDA) is monitoring the vaccine closely to make sure more serious reported health problems are a coincidence and are not caused by the vaccine.
+Although all vaccines carry a small risk of an allergic reaction, any side effects with the HPV shot are mostly minor.
+Someone might notice swelling or pain at the site of the shot, or feel faint after getting the shot.

 *Names have been changed to protect user privacy.